 The Japanese view of life embraced a simple aesthetic that grew stronger as inessentials were eliminatedand trimmed away. -architect Tadao Ando Pared down to its barest essence, wabi-sabi is the Japanese art of finding beauty in imperfection and profundity in nature, of accepting the natural cycle of growth, decay, and death.
 It's simple, slow, and uncluttered-and it reveres authenticity above all.
-Wabi-sabi is flea markets, not warehouse stores; aged wood, not Pergo; rice paper, not glass.
-It celebrates cracks and crevices and all the other marks that time, weather, and loving use leave behind.
 Wabi-sabi is underplayed and modest, the kind of quiet, undeclared beauty that waits patiently to be discovered.
 Daisetz T. In Japan, there is a marked difference between a Thoreau-like wabibito (wabi person), who is free in his heart, and a makoto no hinjin, a more Dickensian character whose poor circumstances make him desperate and pitiful.
 The words wabi and sabi were not always linked, although they've been together for such a long time that many people (including D. Wabi stems from the root wa, which refers to harmony, peace, tranquillity, and balance. so you can see, and feel, them all.

 Related: Eco Lifestyle